Last updated on October 15th, 2019 at 12:25 am

 Currently, engineering course fees in NTU cost $36,800 for four years Assuming it continues to increase by 4% per year, a whopping $74,550 is required in 18 years time!!!

 I had a friend who wanted to save for her child’s university eduction costs.

 She previously bought an endowment plan (AKA savings plan) designed to allow her to gradually build funds towards her child’s future university education.

 She purchased one with a $200/mth premium for 20years and based on projections, the plan will yield only $55,000 at best!

 Endowment plans have their merits as a low risk investment with some GUARANTEED RETURNS!
-We have looked at numerous plans and returns are about 2-4% on average.
+I have looked at numerous plans and returns are about 2-4% on average.

 You need less to reach your goals with a proper investment plan!

 If the investment plan you make grow at a 5%/year net of fees, you will only need to invest $2,650/y for the same 18years to meet the shortfall.